brazilofmux/tinymux/mux/readme.txt

+TinyMUX 2.6:  README (Win32/64-based)
-Last Updated: June 2006
+Last Updated: December 2006

-Herein are extra notes for the Win32 distribution.
+Herein are extra notes for the Win32/64 distribution.
 These notes do not apply well to the Unix distribution.

-There are two different Win32 distributions (binary and source) using three different archive tools (PKZip, JAR from ARJ, and tar/gzip).
+There are two different Win32/64 distributions (binary and source) using three different archive tools (PKZip, JAR from ARJ, and tar/gzip).

 Unless you want to build the server yourself, you should use one of the binary distributions.
 In the binary distributions, the server has been compiled for you using the Intel 9.1 compiler with aggressive, profile-guided optimizations, vectorized loops, and CPU-aware dispatching.
 You need at least a Pentium Pro or above to use these binaries.
+The pre-built Win32 binary works on everything from Windows 98 through Windows Vista, however it does not work with Windows 95 or Windows 95SR2.
+The pre-built Win64 binary works on the 64-bit editions of Windows 2003 Server, Windows XP, and Windows Vista.
+IA-64 is not supported.

-However, a source distribution is also provided.
-If you have Visual C++, you can build your own binaries.
-If you want to use Cygwin to compile the source, then don't use either of the Win32 distributions.
-Instead, download one of the Unix distributions of MUX and follow the instructions contained there.
+A source distribution is provided, and with the right compiler, it should be possible to build for Windows 95, Windows 95SR2, and IA-64 platforms (or any of the above supported platforms).
+The sources have been successfully compiled with Visual C 98 (part of Visual Studio 6.0), Visual Studio 2003.NET, Visual Studio 2005, as well as the Intel 9.1 C/C++ Compiler.
+If you want to use Cygwin to compile the source, then don't use any of the Win32 distributions.
+Instead, download one of the Unix distributions of TinyMUX and follow the instructions contained there.

 Regarding PKZip, you -must- use version 2.50 or use WinZip (www.winzip.com).
 You cannot use PKZip 2.04g.
 PKZip 2.04g does not support long filenames.